swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 git push
 ```

 Congrats!
 You now have a model served over a REST API!
 You could serve this model from anywhere.
 Additional services could submit predictions to your model.
 The usage of FastAPI creates endpoints that are automatically documented to interact with the model.
-Check the next step of this guide concluding your journey for the next things you could do with your model.
+Check the next chapter of this guide concluding your journey for the next things you could do with your model.

 ## Check the results

 Want to see what the result at the end of this chapter should look like?
-Have a look at the Git repository directory here: [step-8-serve-the-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-8-serve-the-model-with-mlem).
+Have a look at the Git repository directory here: [chapter-8-serve-the-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-8-serve-the-model-with-mlem).

 ## State of the MLOps process